Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ## Motivation
 Using and processing climate models can be challenging for non experts.
 Currently, there are many platforms that allow users to visualize climate data and climate models.
 However, these products do not usually offer much flexibility in terms of performing ad hoc analysis.
 We intend to fill that gap by developing CHAT (Climate HAzard Toolbox) that will allow users to access regionally downscaled climate models (CORDEX-CORE) as well as visualizing important climate related information in a more flexible way compared to traditional platforms.
-Moreover, CHAT will focus on the automatic computation of informative statistics, such as time of emergence of the climate change signal.
+Moreover, CHAT will focus on the automatic computation of informative statistics, such as time of emergence of the climate change signal.c

 At the moment, CHAT is accessible through the University of Cantabria IPCC atlas server and restricted to the risk team members of OCB division (FAO).
 However, we intend to release CHAT as a R shiny app in 2023.